-Figure 5-21 Methods of the GraphDesktop class shown in the Method Pixel View two are shown as white as they have no specified access rights (in this case they are compiler generated methods).
+Figure 5-21 demonstrates the view on the GraphDesktop class.
+It can be seen that the class has eleven methods, all of which are public except for three.
+Of these three methods one is private whilst the other two are shown as white as they have no specified access rights (in this case they are compiler generated methods).
 These compiler-generated methods can be filtered out the case where the JVM supports identification of these synthetic methods.
 The pixel representing the methods are coloured according to whether they are from code that is being traced (user code), or whether they are calls from code that is not being traced (system code).
 Those from user code are coloured turquoise, while those from system code are purple.
 Typically, only code such as interface handlers will be called from system code.
 The layout of the methods is initially in the order they are defined in the class file, which is the same ordering as used by the Class View.
 However, they could be ordered by user criteria, for example, alphabetically, or by the number of times the method is called.
 This view makes it easy to identify which methods have been called, whilst also providing an impression of how widely the methods are used and how many methods they rely on to perform their task.